Responding to COVID-19

 Contact your GP or health service by telephone for more information and support.

-The following appointments can be booked via Hotdoc for a phone consultation.
+The following appointments can be booked via Hotdoc for a Telehealth phone consultation.
+Eligibilty criteria apply*.

 - STI (sexually transmissible infection) screening, when you do not have any symptoms